Unsupervised Image Transformation Learning via Generative Adversarial Networks: Abstract

 \section{Abstract}

-In this work, we study the image transformation problem by learning the underlying transformations from a collection of images using Generative Adversarial Networks (GANs).
-Specifically, we propose an unsupervised learning framework, termed as TrGAN, to project images onto a transformation space that is shared by the generator and the discriminator.
-Any two points in this projected space define a transformation that can guide the image generation process, leading to continuous semantic change.
-By projecting a pair of images onto the transformation space, we are able to adequately extract the semantic variation between them and further apply the extracted semantic to facilitating image editing, including not only transferring image styles (\textit{e.g.}, changing day to night) but also manipulating image contents (\textit{e.g.}, adding clouds in the sky).
-Code and models are available at \href{https://genforce.github.io/trgan}{https://genforce.github.io/trgan}.
+In this work, we study the image transformation problem, which targets at learning the underlying transformations (\textit{e.g.}, the transition of seasons) from a collection of unlabeled images.
+However, there could be countless of transformations in the real world, making such a task incredibly challenging, especially under the unsupervised setting.
+To tackle this obstacle, we propose a novel learning framework built on generative adversarial networks (GANs), where the discriminator and the generator share a \textit{transformation space}.
+After the model gets fully optimized, any two points within the shared space are expected to define a valid transformation.
+In this way, at the inference stage, we manage to adequately extract the variation factor between a \textit{customizable} image pair by projecting both images onto the transformation space.
+The resulting transformation vector can further guide the image synthesis, facilitating image editing with continuous semantic change (\textit{e.g.}, altering summer to winter with fall as the intermediate step).
+Noticeably, the learned transformation space supports not only transferring image styles (\textit{e.g.}, changing day to night), but also manipulating image contents (\textit{e.g.}, adding clouds in the sky).
+In addition, we make in-depth analysis on the properties of the transformation space to help understand how various transformations are organized.
+Project page is at \url{https://genforce.github.io/trgan/}.